The Complete Guide to Cat-Proofing Your Outdoor Space

 To prevent any accidental gate left open incidents, consider installing self-closing mechanisms on your gates.
 These mechanisms are designed to automatically close the gate once it has been opened, ensuring that your cat remains safely within the boundaries of your outdoor space.
 Adding this extra layer of protection can give you peace of mind and save you from any potential cat-escape headaches.

-See also Tips for Taking Your Cat on an Outdoor Adventure
+See also Tips for Introducing Your Cat to the Great Outdoors

 Consider adding a double-gate system